Getting a Mortgage as a Contractor: The Basics

 How to Work Out Your Contractor Income for a Mortgage Application?

-You have a few options for working out your annual income from your work as a contractor to encourage mortgage providers to lend to you.
+You have a few options for working out your annual income from your work as a contractor, which puts you in a good position to convince more mortgage providers to lend to you.

 The first, the holy grail of contractor mortgage applications, is the daily rate.

 Lenders can use the annual gross earnings of a contractor to calculate the potential amount they’d be able to loan to you.
 If you have regular work, such as a set full-time contract, you could use this to work out your contractor mortgage eligibility.

 Your day rate is £500.
 You work 5 days per week, earning £2,500 every week.

 Lenders usually use 46 or 48 weeks of your contract rate to work out the annual gross income, to allow for holidays and time you don’t work.
 So, in this example, your contractor income would be £115,000 per annum on a 46-week calculation (£500 x 5 days x 46 weeks).